3mdeb/news-and-ideas/blog/content/post/2020-04-29-trenchboot-uefi-environment.md

     nixos login: nixos (automatic login)
     ```

-6. Create legacy boot partition
+6. Create partitions for UEFI

     >Be careful and choose correct /dev/sdX device.
 In our case it is `sda`, which
     is SSD disk.